Master of Science in Law FAQs

 Classes for the residential format begin in late August.
 The exact dates of the academic terms vary from year to year; please view the MSL Academic Calendar for more information.

-When is the MSL program's orientation for residential students?
+When is the MSL program's orientation for residential students and is it required?

-Full-time residential students are required to participate in a one-week on-campus orientation program in the week prior to the start of regular classes.
+There is a required orientation program for full-time students that takes place on-campus in the week prior to the start of regular classes.
 There is also a required academic component of orientation that is completed online, requiring about 10-15 hours of work.

 How often do MSL classes meet?